alexch/alexch.github.com/dolores/dogarea.md

 The removal of the straight path will improve traffic through the park by encouraging strollers to meander along the ADA path.

 If people want to walk, or jog, in a straight line along that side of the park, then they can hop across the bridge and walk along the path on the far side of the tracks.
-This area is being improved anyway; let's encourage people to use it.
+That path area is being improved anyway; let's encourage people to use it.

 ## Amenities

 Benches are very important for a dog area, and the current SW dog area points out (a) how well-used they are, and (b) how poorly placed benches can make a dog area worse.
 The benches are too close together, causing concentrated wear on the ground around the benches, and they face the wrong direction, forcing owners to crane their necks to supervise their pets, and forcing them to stand up and walk around if they need to grab them.

-A NW dog area should have benches facing the lawn and hill down to the soccer field.
+A NW dog area should have benches at the rear, facing the lawn and hill down to the soccer field.
 These benches would be appreciated and used by non-dog-owners too, just like the benches currently lining the path above the SW dog area.

 Also, any dog area worth the name should have a fountain, both for dogs to drink and for owners to wash their dirty pets before leaving.